TriPlaneNet: An Encoder for EG3D Inversion: Experiments

 \subsection{Results}

-\textbf{Comparison to the state-of-the-art.} We present the evaluation of our approach w.r.t. the baselines in Fig.~\ref{visualcomp} and Table~\ref{quant-same-view-table}.
-Commonly used metrics L$_2$, LPIPS \cite{Zhang2018TheUE}, MS-SSIM \cite{ms-ssim}, and ID similarity \cite{Deng2018ArcFaceAA} have been selected to analyze various aspects of perceptual similarity between inputs and corresponding reconstructions.
-Among others, PTI achieves the best results according to L$_2$, LPIPS, and MS-SSIM when the input image is re-rendered from the same view.
-However, our method outperforms the baselines according to the ID similarity, while being an order of magnitude times faster than optimization-based approaches.
-From a visual standpoint, our approach preserves finer details of the input image such as background objects, hair, and hat better than the other methods.
+\textbf{Comparison to the state-of-the-art.} We present the evaluation of our approach w.r.t.~the baselines in Fig.~\ref{visualcomp} and Table~\ref{quant-same-view-table}.
+Commonly used metrics MSE, LPIPS \cite{Zhang2018TheUE}, MS-SSIM \cite{ms-ssim}, and ID similarity \cite{Huang2020CurricularFaceAC} (measured by the pre-trained face recognition network not used in training) have been selected to analyze various aspects of perceptual similarity between inputs and corresponding reconstructions.
+To assess the quality of 3D geometry, we measure Depth MSE following a similar protocol from~\cite{Shi2020Lifting2S}.
+Among optimization-based techniques, SPI achieves the best results for same-view reconstruction.
+We attribute this to the almost three times longer optimization time than PTI and Pose Opt.
+However, our method outperforms all the baselines according to the Depth metric while being an order of magnitude times faster than optimization-based approaches.
+Effectively, this means that the head shape is closer to the one estimated by a parametric face prior model than for the other methods.

 Furthermore, we demonstrate the identity preservation quality of input image re-rendering from a novel view in Table~\ref{novel-view-table} and in Fig.~\ref{novelview}.
-Our method significantly outperforms other inversion approaches w.r.t.
-ID similarity and extrapolates fine details to novel views in a more precise way.
-The ID score declines faster above a certain value of the yaw angle due to the limitation of EG3D to represent angles broader than in its training distribution.
+We outperform all the baselines on extreme novel view yaw angles, and our method embeds the head in 3D space in a much more plausible way while preserving fine details and not relying on any explicit face or head priors.
+For all methods in general, the ID score declines faster above a certain value of the yaw angle due to the uneven angle distribution in the FFHQ dataset.